wesketchum/dunetrigger/docs/README.md

 ## Generate trigger information from real raw data

 Generating trigger information from real data is essential to validate the correct performance of trigger algorithms already available in the DAQ framework.
-The goal is to compare the trigger information generated in LArSoft with the trigger information obtained from the DAQ framework amd stored in the *Trigger Records*.
+The goal is to compare the trigger information generated in LArSoft with the trigger information obtained from the DAQ framework and stored in the *Trigger Records*.

 The following subsections are devoted to generate trigger information (TPs, TAs and TCs) from raw waveforms from data taking using the LArSoft trigger emulation software.